- 1 Weft Way Defects

 Other Fabric Defects

-A defective portion in the fabric marked by distortion or cutting of warp and weft.
+A defective portion of the fabric marked by distortion or cutting of warp and weft.

 - Weavers tapping the fabric with the shuttle tip or pirn on the front rest when inserting a new pirn.

 - Carelessness of the weaver in removing gout.